-- To register an account on the Site you must be over eighteen years of age.
+- To subscribe to the newsletter on the Site you must be over sixteen years of age.

 - You must ensure that the details provided by you on registration or at any time are correct and complete.

-- You must inform ThinkScotland immediately of any changes to the information that you provided when registering by updating your personal details in order that ThinkScotland can communicate with you effectively.
+- You must inform ThinkScotland immediately of any changes to the information that you provided when subscribing by updating your personal details in order that ThinkScotland can communicate with you effectively.

-- ThinkScotland may suspend or cancel your registration immediately at its reasonable discretion or if you breach any of your obligations under these Terms.
+- ThinkScotland may suspend or cancel your subscription immediately at its reasonable discretion or if you breach any of your obligations under these Terms.

-- You can cancel your registration at any time by informing ThinkScotland in writing.
+- You can cancel your subscription to the newsletter (unsubscribe) at any time by informing ThinkScotland in writing.
 If you do so, you must stop using the Site.

 Contributions to the Site